 Diane L. Yetter, President & Founder, YETTER and Sales Tax Institute

-Additionally, states across the country are making decisions that determine how they characterize sales of cloud computing and digital goods for sales tax purposes.
+States across the country have been enacting legislative changes that determine how they characterize sales of software, cloud computing and digital goods for sales tax purposes.
 Are you aware of the changes taking place across the states?
+If not, you may be subjecting yourself to significant audit risk.

 Webinar attendees can earn 1.5 hours of CPE credit in the “Taxes” field of study